World Modeling for Autonomous Wheel Loaders: Wheel loader world models

 \subsection{Pile state predictor model}

-This model is inspired mainly by the work in \cite{saku2021spatio}, which combined an autoencoder with an LSTM network to make sequential short-term predictions of excavator soil deformation.
-Our proposed model consists of three steps using a VAE architecture.
-First, an encoder network compresses the initial pile state $\bm{h}$ into a lower-dimensional, regularized latent representation $\bm{z}$.
+The pile state predictor model combines a VAE architecture with an MLP to make predictions via three steps: First, an encoder network compresses the initial pile state $\bm{h}\in\mathbb{R}^{52\times52}$ into a lower-dimensional, regularized latent representation $\bm{z}\in\mathbb{R}^{64}$.
 Next, given $\bm{z}$ along with the loading action $\bm{a}$ and a scale factor $\Delta h \equiv \max(\bm{h}) - \min (\bm{h})$, an MLP predicts the regularized latent representation of the new pile state $\bm{z}'$.
-Last, a decoder network constructs the resulting pile state $\hat{\bm{h}}'$ from $\bm{z}'$.
+Last, a decoder network constructs the resulting pile state $\hat{\bm{h}}'\in\mathbb{R}^{52\times 52}$ from $\bm{z}'$.
 Fig.~\ref{fig:pile_state_predictor_model_structure} illustrates the inference process.
-We used the same architecture as in \cite{Kuchur2021} for the VAE.
-The encoder consists of four convolutional layers.
-Each layer contains filters of size 3$\times$3 with unit stride and zero-padding, followed by max pooling with window size $2\times2$ and Leaky ReLU activation.
-The number of filters doubles at every layer.
-After the convolutions, a fully connected layer compresses the output into a regularized latent representation of size 64.
-The decoder mirrors the encoder architecture.
-The MLP has two hidden layers with 1,024 nodes and uses Leaky ReLU activation.
-These MLP hyperparameters were turned to be optimal.
-Note that $\bm{h}$ is interpolated to size $64\times 64$ before encoding.
+For the VAE encoder/decoder blocks, we use the same CNN architecture as in \cite{Kuchur2021}.

+The MLP block consists of two hidden layers with 1,024 nodes and uses Leaky ReLU activation.
+Note that $\bm{h}$ is interpolated to size $64\times 64$ before encoding and back to $52 \times 52$ after decoding to fit the off-the-shelf architecture.